Automated control system of troops "Andromeda-D"

 - in distributed mode (each official is on his “armor”, while the module (tent with equipment) does not unfold).
 Radio channels are used to transmit information;

-- in combined mode (module + armored objects) with the ability to exchange information with all DL over the network (both cable and radio channels are used for data transmission).
+- in a combined mode (module + armored vehicles) with the ability to exchange information with all DLs via the network (both cable and radio channels are used for data transmission).

 Each ARM official, made on the basis of a protected PC EC-1866 with 17-inch screen, includes a built-in WEB-camera and headset, providing communication between DL and PU in video conferencing mode.